Frozen Love: Composition

 Nicks remarked in a 1975 interview that "Frozen Love" was written when she and Buckingham began their romantic relationship.
 The song was initially written by Nicks as a poem and later plotted out the musical accompaniment on an acoustic guitar; she then handed it over to Buckingham for revision.
 In 2025, Buckingham commented that "She understood that I was transforming things for her, and I understood that I wouldn't have had anything to transform without the beautiful center that she’d given me."

 Lyrically, Nicks said that the song was "about two people that were in love, that had a lot of differences and saw the world slightly differently, but had this relationship that seemed to be a gift ...
 I like to think of it as Wuthering Heights or Great Expectations — a modern day love affair."
 The liner notes found in the original release contained the lyrics "Hate gave you me for a lover" in the third verse, which was later corrected in the liner notes for the 2025 edition to "Fate gave you me for a lover".
 In 2025 Nicks attributed the typo to her pronunciation of the word "fate" and wished that she could have re-recorded that line to remove any ambiguity.

-"Frozen Love" was the only song on Buckingham Nicks where Buckingham and Nicks shared co-writing credits.
+"Frozen Love" is the only song on Buckingham Nicks where Buckingham and Nicks share co-writing credits.
 Buckingham said that the song was pieced together separately and "was not strictly a collaboration where two writers are co-captaining the entire process".
 Instead, Nicks was responsible for the verses and choruses whereas Buckingham created the instrumental interlude.
 Buckingham wanted the instrumental section to have "this epic quality about it" that resembled "a mini movie" that would segue back into the full song.
 Commenting on this part, Nicks said that "if it had just remained my song and Lindsey hadn't have written that whole part, it wouldn't have been the same."

 From the onset, Nicks was adamant about splitting the verses between herself and Buckingham so that the song was presented as "a relationship made of two instead of a relationship just made of one."
 Buckingham perceived "Frozen Love" as having been written from Nicks' point of view and felt that the song worked well as taking on the form of a dialogue.
 They also interpreted the song as being about the interruptions and turbulence in their romantic relationship.